entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 **Note**: This configuration is not meant to be used as a template for a production environment.
 The `environmentVariables` section is equivalent to a standard `spec.env` in Kubernetes.
 For database credentials, use K8s Secrets to store them, using the syntax indicated here.

-### How It Works
+#### How It Works

 * Using `spec.dbms: "none"` directs the operator to skip the initial schema/user creation step.
-* Adding variables under the `spec.environmentVariables` section will supply connection parameters that will be used by the EntandoApp.
+* Adding variables under the `spec.environmentVariables` section will supply connection parameters used by the EntandoApp.
-* Keep in mind that these parameters will be applied to each of the containers in the EntandoApp pod, overriding existing values.
+* Keep in mind that these parameters are applied to each of the containers in the EntandoApp pod, overriding existing values.

-## Liquibase Migration
+### Liquibase Migration

-Beginning with Entando 7.0, the EntandoApp Engine modules includes automatic Liquibase migrations to manage structural changes to databases running on MySQL or PostgreSQL.
+Beginning with Entando 7.0, the EntandoApp Engine modules include automatic Liquibase migrations to manage structural changes to databases running on MySQL or PostgreSQL.

 #### DB Migration Modes
 The parameter provided to the environment variable `DB_MIGRATION_STRATEGY` determines how required updates are applied to components of an existing database.
 Three database migration modes are supported and govern upgrade behavior: